Semiclassical model of magnons in double-layered antiferromagnets: Introduction

-This study proceeds in the following steps.
-First, the magnonic equations for two one-dimensional (1D) models of double-layered antiferromagnets are solved in an accessible formulation.
-In Fig.~\ref{fig:struct}, the model (a) represents a simple LC.
+To elucidate the complex interplay among different exchange interactions in double-layered antiferromagnets, the present study proceeds as follows.
+First, the equations of spin motion for two one-dimensional (1D) models of double-layered AFM order are solved and the corresponding magnon dispersion relations are determined analytically.
+The model shown in Fig.~\ref{fig:struct}(a) represents a simple LC.
 Our treatment essentially follows what is standardly presented for ferro- and antiferro-magnons in textbooks, see e.g., Ref.~\cite{Kittel2004}.
-The spin-paired arrangement is presently described within a four-atom unit cell with periodic boundary conditions.
-The ground state is assumed to be of N\'{e}el type and the paired spin configuration $|{+}{+}{-}{-}\rangle$ of $S^z = +S$ and $-S$ is assured by an alternation of two exchange parameters, the FM ($J_1 > 0$) and AFM ($J_2 < 0$) ones.
-For stabilization of the N\'{e}el state, a presence of additional weaker interactions, such as crystal anisotropy and next nearest neighbor exchange, might be anticipated.
-The model (b) represents a more complex 1D system that can be possibly named as railroad trestle (RT).
-Such a lattice reminds more closely the real situation in AFM CrN and includes now three exchange parameters, which can be under some condition all negative and of comparable strength, and still keeping the $|{+}{+}{-}{-}\rangle$ ground state stable.
-Once the equations of spin motion for LC and RT are solved and magnon dispersion relations determined, the model magnons are compared with \textit{ab initio} calculations for real three-dimensional (3D) structure of AFM CrN.
+The spin-paired arrangement is described using a four-atom unit cell with periodic boundary conditions, assuming a N\'{e}el type ground state in which the $|{+}{+}{-}{-}\rangle$ spin configuration with $S^z = +S$ and $-S$ is stabilized by an alternation of two exchange parameters, the FM ($J_1 > 0$) and AFM ($J_2 < 0$) ones.
+The model in Fig.~\ref{fig:struct}(b) represents a more complex 1D system that can possibly be named as railroad trestle (RT).
+Such a lattice better reflects the real situation in three-dimensional (3D) AFM CrN and includes now three exchange parameters, which can be under some conditions all negative and of comparable strength, still keeping the $|{+}{+}{-}{-}\rangle$ ground state stable.
+In the next step, the exchange parameters of CrN are evaluated from \textit{ab initio} calculations for three variants of the crystal structure, from a hypothetical strictly cubic rock-salt type to a fully optimized orthorhombic one.
+The structural distortion leads to a diversification of nearest-neighbor (NN) Cr--Cr distances and to the emergence of four AFM exchange parameters whose values correlate strongly with these distances.
+The origin of such correlation is presumably related to the interplay of AFM Cr--Cr direct exchange and FM 90\textdegree{} Cr--N--Cr superexchange.